Eddie Hearn: Personal life

+As of 2019, Hearn lived near Billericay in Essex with his wife Chloe and their two daughters.
+In 2024, Hearn spoke out against knife crime in Britain and stated the government's response to it was too lenient.
+He said that he questioned why he still lived in the country and felt it was not a safe place to raise children.
+As of 2025, Hearn no longer lived in the United Kingdom and had taken up residence in Monaco.

-Eddie Hearn lives near Billericay in Essex with his wife Chloe and their two daughters.
-He generally has a good relationship with his fighters, and is good friends with former WBC cruiserweight champion Tony Bellew whose career he helped turn around.
+Hearn generally has a good relationship with the fighters he promotes, and is good friends with former WBC cruiserweight champion Tony Bellew whose career he helped turn around.
 In 2020, then unified heavyweight champion Anthony Joshua, whom Hearn has promoted since Joshua's professional debut in 2013, said that he and Eddie "will always have a great friendship."

 After Hearn promoted a boxing event in Fresno, California in 2021, the Mayor of Fresno, Jerry Dyer, declared 16 October to be celebrated as "Matchroom Boxing and Eddie Hearn Day".